alphagov/govuk-rfcs/rfc-026-12-factor-rails-apps.md

 # Problem

-Our applications at the moment are more tightly coupled to the infrastructure that is necessary or good.
+Our applications at the moment are more tightly coupled to the infrastructure than is necessary or good.
 This is going to make transitioning to a containerised setup harder.

 # Proposal